califano-lab/acdc/README.md

 SAClustering is the function to run Generalized Simulated Annealing Optimization on Silhouette

-Remaning functions are not intended to be part of the package
+Remaining functions are not intended to be part of the package